 If you want to lose weight, make sure that you are getting sufficient sleep in addition to following a healthy diet and workout program.
 In other words, you will need approx. 7-8 hours of sleep / night.

-Experts recommend a daily target of 25 gr. of fiber for women, and 38 gr. for men.
+Experts recommend a daily target of 25 gr. of fiber for women, and 38 gr.

 High-fiber sources include: